Updated: March 4, 2025 by Michael Kahn. Published: February 3, 2023.

-Natural Products Expo West 2024 is the largest trade show featuring natural, organic, and specialty products, from food to packaging, CBD, health products, and more.
+Natural Products Expo West 2025 is the largest trade show featuring natural, organic, and specialty products, from food to packaging, CBD, health products, and more.
 Food trends and innovative new products make their debut here.
 Education tracks are top-notch, with plenty of extra events and exhibitions, from early morning yoga to concerts after a long day in the showroom.
 Expo West fosters a powerful sense of community among like-minded professionals.
 This is THE place to be.
 However, this is not open to the public and is meant for people in the trade only.

 Having attended Natural Products Expo West for several years now, I’ve learned quite a lot.
 My experiences have been wild, frantic, chaotic, inspiring, and a wonderful learning experience that keeps me coming back for more.
 For anyone attending for the first time, there’s quite a bit of good information and anecdotes in here.
-For veterans, I hope there are a few new tidbits to inspire you for the next Expo West.
+For veterans, I hope there are a few new tidbits to inspire you for this year’s Expo West.

 Are you a brand exhibiting at Expo West 2023?